Other sections in Masters:

 This module will help you to acquire a number of transferable skills and develop your management abilities to prepare you to take the next step in your career.

 Key areas of academic and professional practice are examined over the course of the academic year in this module.
 This includes developing writing, argumentation and presentation skills, professional conduct and ethical practice, career strategy and employability skills.
-A Guest Seminar Series is a central feature of this module as are Programme Study Tour visits to Manchester and London.
+We invite a number of Guest Speakers to contribute to this module.

 In the first term, you will also take one optional module from those below.